Information/Write-up

 Lloyd Hanson

-(Dedicated to Jaco Pastorius)
+Dedicated to Jaco Pastorius

-Mark Carmody for invaluable assistance.
+Special thanks to Mark Carmody for invaluable assistance

 No Comments